jez/blog/_posts/2023-04-23-intro-elim.md

 When defining a type, we should be explicit about which of these we want.
 Do we want the type to have an implicit "default" value?
 Do we want to allow omitting some of the values during initialization?
 Do we want to _prevent_ providing some values during initialization?
-Do we want to do any validation on these values, and fail to construct an instance if validation fails?
+Do we want to validate these values, aborting construction if validation fails?

 For some types, the answer to these questions will be, "yes, a default value is fine," "yes, omitting some values is fine," "no, let them pass all the values if they want," and "no, we don't need validation."
-But other times our answers will be different, and in many languages it's too hard to remember all the things we have to retroactively lock down after defining a new type.
+But other times our answer will be different!
+In many languages it's too hard to remember all the things we have to retroactively lock down after defining a new type.
 It would be better if we could start from nothing and build up what's allowed, offering syntactic conveniences for commonly-defined operations.

 [^go-rust-contrast]:
   {-} It's even worse in Go, where there's nothing you can do to turn this "everything can